Recovery of U.S. human remains from the Korean War

-The recovery of US human remains from the Korean War has continued since the end of the war.
+The recovery of US human remains from the Korean War has continued since the end of the war with the signing of the armistice agreement.

 More than 36,000 American troops died during the Korean War (1950–1953).

 As of 2024, the Defense POW/MIA Accounting Agency (DPAA) describes more than 7,400 Americans as "unaccounted for" from the Korean War.
 The United States Armed Forces estimates that 5,300 of these troops went missing in North Korea.
 All cases from Korea are under the purview of the Korean War Identification Project (KWIP), which is the largest project in case load and complexity within the DPAA.
 Korean War identification cases are especially difficult because the remains are highly commingled.